 Get a comprehensive look at why you should consider negotiating the responsibility to file through AES in a routed export transaction in my article, Why I Hate Routed Export Transactions.

-While an Incoterm like EXW would typically indicate that a shipment is a routed export transaction, Incoterms are not a part of the FTR.
-That means you can’t just say “if it’s this Incoterm (like EXW, for example), the shipment is automatically a routed export transaction.
-You need to take time to understand each Incoterm and make sure it’s the best fit for your shipment so you understand what fees and potential liabilities you’re committing to.
+While an Incoterms 2020 rule like EXW would typically indicate that a shipment is a routed export transaction, Incoterms are not a part of the FTR.
+That means you can’t just say “if it’s this Incoterm (like EXW, for example), the shipment is automatically a routed export transaction."

 - USPPI vs. Exporter: What's the Difference?